 - medicines used to thin the blood such as warfarin and phenprocoumon

-- phenytoin, a medicine used to treat epilepsy and heart irregularities
+- phenytoin, used to treat epilepsy and heart irregularities

-- leucovorin, also called folinic acid, a medicine used to treat folic acid deficient anaemias
+- leucovorin, also called folinic acid, used to treat folic acid deficient anaemias

-- antacids, medicines used to treat heart burn or indigestion.
+- antacids, used to treat heart burn or indigestion

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

 How to take this medicine